Getting Everyone and Everything on the Same Page at Gloucester EngineeringCase Study

 The Problem: Mistakes Happen without Checks and Balances

-Before Adept, GEC’s document control system handled the SolidWorks files and the AutoCAD files but there was no revision history.
+Before Adept, GEC’s document control system handled the SolidWorks documents and the AutoCAD documents but there was no revision history.

 And the situation became critical when GEC made the switch to 3D CAD.
 The inter-relationships of drawings to parts and assemblies were just too difficult to manage and maintain without a document management solution.